lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > to computational instruction.
 It is necessarily shallow, but we hope
 > it will be useful and convince you to learn more.*

-The exact date and location will be chosen so as to maximise possible participation and adequacy of the hosting organisation and there will be places for 20-24 participants.
+The exact date and location will be chosen so as to maximise and diversify participation, according to adequacy of the hosting organisation.
+We will offer 20-24 places.
+Participants will be required to demonstrate good knowledge of R and, ideally, to also be familiar with Software and Data Carpentry teaching techniques.
+We will also ask for a commitment from instructors being trained to go back to their home institutions and deliver a workshop within 6-12 months, so as to maximise the impact of our effort.

 The location of the instructor training is currently open for discussion.
 Current suggestions include, but are not limited to, a useR conference or the Cambridge University Bioinformatics training facility (see this [issue](https://github.com/lgatto/SC-ICS-Proposal/issues/9) for details and discussions).
 Host organisation will need to provide a room with AV and a white board or flip chart, including, if possible,